openshift/enhancements/enhancements/openshift-route-admission-policy.md

 ## Proposal

-Modify the existing `operator.openshift.io`'s custom resource [`IngressController`][ingress-controller-api] to include an enum field `RouteAdmissionPolicy` that can be set to `AllowInterNamespaceClaims` or `Strict`, where `Strict` is default.
+Add a new _RouteAdmissionPolicy_ field to the [IngressController API resource][https://github.com/openshift/api/blob/master/operator/v1/types_ingress.go] which allows administrators to configure how cross-namespace hostname claims should be handled by the IngressConroller.

 ### User Stories

-#### Default Route Admission Policy

-The default behavior is `Strict` which match the current behavior and is a secure default.

 ### Implementation Details/Notes/Constraints [optional]

-The openshift-ingress-operator will be able to use the enum `RouteAdmissionPolicy` to enable the environment variable `ROUTER_DISABLE_NAMESPACE_OWNERSHIP_CHECK` in the openshift-ingress router.
-This is enabled when `RouteAdmissionPolicy` is set to `AllowInterNamespaceClaims`.
+The [Ingress Operator](https://github.com/openshift/cluster-ingress-operator) will use `RouteAdmissionPolicy` to configure the environment variable `ROUTER_DISABLE_NAMESPACE_OWNERSHIP_CHECK` in the [OpenShift Router](https://github.com/openshift/router).

+The default behavior should be to disallow inter-namespace claims, which is secure and backwards compatible with existing IngressController resources.

 ### Risks and Mitigations

-Addition of the new field requires no migration, as the default matches the current configuration.
+Addition of the new field requires no migration, as the default is not changing.

 ## Design Details